apache/mxnet/docs/system/operator_util.md

 * Create a gradient as the backward routine by choosing a suitable gradient type
 * Register the operator using registration process

-## Additional Information on the Unified Operator API
+## Additional Information on SimpleOp
 ### Usage on `EnvArguments`
 Some operations may need a scalar as input, such as gradient scale, a set of keyword arguments controlling behavior or a temporary space to speed up calculations.